 Patient Mental Health Resources

-Find mental health resources
+Mental health resources

 At Otsuka, we know no one can do it alone.
 Supporting your mental health is important to us.
 Here are just some of the many resources and organizations doing important work through community building, research, and advocacy that can help connect you with the mental health community and give you more information on mental health.